lari030/moodle-report_coursestats_v2/tutorial/first_usage.md

 ## 2. Viewing Categories and Their Usage Rates
 - When you access the plugin, you will notice (Figure 1) that it displays the usage rates for all categories with the value **0 (zero)**.
 This happens because the plugin only detects course usage after its installation.
--By clicking on the number of existing courses within a category (for example, **EF - 1st Year**), you will be able to view the list of courses in that category (Figure 2).
+- By clicking on the number of existing courses within a category (for example, **EF - 1st Year**), you will be able to view the list of courses in that category (Figure 2).

 ![List of courses in a category](../images/tut2-2.png)